Mateo-Coello/Siamese-Convolutional-Neural-Network/README.md

 2. Clone this repository
 3. Upload the dataset to your Google Drive account
-5. Open Google Colab and upload one of the architecture files you wan to test
+5. Open Google Colab and upload one of the architecture files you want to test
 6. Follow the steps mentioned in the colab notebook to train the models and check for the results